A Terrifyingly Exciting Haunted Massachusetts Road Trip

 (North Adams, Massachusetts)

 Lovingly referred to as ‘The Bloody Pit’ and a front-runner in our haunted Massachusetts list, Hoosac Tunnel has been the site of over 250 people’s demises since its construction.
 One hundred ninety workers were killed during the 25-year construction of the tunnel itself.
 After the tunnel opened, 30 more people lost their lives here due to freak accidents in and around the tunnel.
 An explosion took the lives of an additional 13 miners here, which brought the death toll up to its now 250 lives lost.
 There come reports of apparitions and phantoms lights from inside the tunnel.
 Be aware that the tunnel is still an active freight railway, and trespassing is not permitted.
 The surrounding forest is beautiful, however, and is open to visitors.
 Perhaps you’ll even catch a glimpse of a phantom miner peeking out from the dark.

 Belchertown State School

 Previously known as the Belchertown School for the Feeble-Minded, it was established in 1922 in Belchertown, Massachusetts.
 It became famous for its inhumane conditions and poor treatment of its patients and residents.
 There was even a class-action lawsuit filed that stated the conditions there were ‘medieval and horrific.’
-Reports of running footsteps, screaming, and moans are common inside the building.
-One legend tells of two residents who ended up falling in love, but were kept separate from one another until they both died.
+Reports of running footsteps, screaming, and moans are standard inside the building.
+One legend tells of two residents who ended up falling in love but were kept separate from one another until they both died.
 Their spirits are said to linger here in search of one another.

 Lizzie Borden B&B